John Phillips (pirate): Death

 The last of these captures near Nova Scotia was a sloop commanded by Andrew Harradine.
 This latter conspired with some other prisoners who had previously been forced to join the crew, planning to mutiny and kill Captain Phillips.
-Harradine and his allies attacked the Revenge's leaders on April 18, killing Phillips as well as his sailing master, boatswain, and gunner.
+John Fillmore and his allies attacked the Revenge's leaders on April 18, killing Phillips as well as his sailing master, boatswain, and gunner.
 Archer was temporarily spared, but died on the gallows at Boston with three of the other pirates on June 2, 1724.
 The pirates gave widely reprinted speeches before their executions.
 Archer blamed drinking but also blamed brutal merchant captains who drove oppressed sailors to seek piracy as a tempting way to escape.

-Phillips had survived less than eight months as a pirate captain but in this short period he had captured 34 ships.
+Phillips had survived less than eight months as a pirate captain, but in this short period he had captured 34 ships.

 Significance

 Phillips was essentially a small-time criminal as compared to pirates like Roberts; he commanded only a small schooner, and at the time of his death he had just 11 men under his command, as compared to the 276 men captured aboard Roberts' vessels, or the four-ship flotilla with which Blackbeard blockaded Charleston.
 Faced with a shortage of manpower, Phillips and his men frequently threatened prisoners to try to induce them to sign their articles, refused to honor promises of release to prisoners like Fillmore, and savagely punished anyone trying to leave the ship.

 However Phillips is important to scholars of piracy because his articles have survived, through reprinting in Charles Johnson's General History of the Pyrates.
-Only three other complete or near-complete sets of articles appear in the secondary literature (those of Roberts, Gow and a single code shared by Low and Lowther).
+Only a handful of other complete or near-complete sets of articles appear in the secondary literature (those of Roberts, Gow and a single code shared by Low and Lowther), plus a few more, under a dozen in total.
 These few articles underpin much of scholarly insight into life aboard pirate vessels.
-The written account by John Fillmore of life aboard Phillips' schooner Revenge is one of the few surviving primary sources by an eyewitness to piracy during the Golden Age.
+The written account by John Fillmore of life aboard Phillips' schooner Revenge is one of the best surviving primary sources by an eyewitness to piracy during the Golden Age.

 Phillips is also significant as an example of the short-lived but destructive bands of pirates who branched out from much larger pirate crews led by Anstis and Blackbeard.
 He ended a line of pirate captains who had successively been captured by other pirates, joined their captors, and ascended to command.
 Phillips' captor and mentor, Anstis, had himself been captured by Bartholomew Roberts, who was in turn a former captive of Howell Davis, who had turned to piracy after falling into Edward England's hands.
 This line sprang originally from the pirate den on Nassau, Bahamas, which had served as a base for Davis, England, and many other robber captains.
 His quartermaster Archer had originally served with Blackbeard, continuing the influence of Blackbeard's formidable crew long after it was defeated in battle in 1718.